cheran99/Azure-Multi-Tier-App/README.md

     app.run(host="0.0.0.0", port=port)
 ```

 Save the file.

+### Configuring The Frontend To Connect To MySQL

 On PowerShell, change the directory to the `backend` directory.
 Once you are in this directory, create the ZIP file using the following command:
 ```
 zip -r backend.zip .
 ```